-Prerequisite(s): BIO 107 with a grade of C or better Note: Restricted to Veterinary Technican students; current tetanus vaccination is required and rabies vaccination is strongly recommended
+Prerequisite(s): BIO 107 with a grade of C or better

+Note: Restricted to Veterinary Technician Students.
+Current tetanus vaccination, current rabies vaccination, and proof of health insurance coverage are required.

 VET 264 - VETERINARY PHARMACOLOGY

 This course introduces the drugs used in veterinary medical practice, including their actions and possible interactions and side effects.
 It provides the knowledge needed to calculate drug dosages, administer treatments, dispense drugs to clients as prescribed by the veterinarian, and instruct clients about drug administration and precautions.